coder/websocket/README.md

 gorilla/websocket writes its handshakes to the underlying net.Conn which means it has to reinvent hooks for TLS and proxies and prevents support of HTTP/2.

-Some more advantages of nhooyr/websocket are that it supports concurrent reads, writes and makes it very easy to close the connection with a status code and reason.
+Some more advantages of nhooyr/websocket are that it supports concurrent writes and makes it very easy to close the connection with a status code and reason.

 nhooyr/websocket also responds to pings, pongs and close frames in a separate goroutine so that your application doesn't always need to read from the connection unless it expects a data message.